 Develop of Light Industrial buildings could improve this view shed, because the view shed is of very low quality and mostly shielded by an existing earthen slope from the Coastal Trail.
-This area is not recommended as a scenic area under Figure CD-1 as the only view shed which would be protected is the sky.
-Thus it would not be subject to the Visual Resource protection policies of the Coastal General Plan.
+This area is not recommended as a so MCT-5: After gure CD-1 as the only view shed which would be protected is the sky.
+Thus it would not be